 In 2019 the rainbow flag will fly over Rome, the Italian capital will host the 17th edition of the EuroGames.
-This event is organized under a license granted by EGLSF (European Gay Lesbian Sport Federation) and organized by GAYCS, LGBTIQ department of AICS – Italian Association of Sports Culture under the patronage and support of CONI (Italian National Olympic Committee), CIP (Italian Paralympic Committee), UNAR (National Racial Antidiscrimination Office), Lazio Region, Rome Capital and Federalberghi Rome and the main international federations and Italian LGBTIQ sports associations.
+This event is organized under a license granted by EGLSF (European Gay Lesbian Sport Federation) and organized by GAYCS, LGBTI department of AICS – Italian Association of Sports Culture under the patronage and support of CONI (Italian National Olympic Committee), CIP (Italian Paralympic Committee), UNAR (National Racial Antidiscrimination Office), Lazio Region, Rome Capital and Federalberghi Rome and the main international federations and Italian LGBTI sports associations.
 EuroGames is an event open to everyone, regardless of sexual orientation, gender identity or age.
 After the great success of the last edition held in Helsinki, Rome will host athletes from Europe and the rest of the world united in sport in favor of civil rights.

 The difference is that you don’t have to be a professional athlete to compete and in most sports you don’t have to qualify.
 Anyone can register for the Games to win, have fun, beat their own personal record or spend a holiday in one of the most beautiful cities in the world.